MRzeczkowski/pseudorandom_number_generators/README.md

 ## Cauchy

-To generate numbers in the Cauchy distribution two algorithms have been used: simple approach using tangent and an alternative that leverages the probability density function - tangent is not needed here.
+To generate numbers in the Cauchy distribution two algorithms have been used: simple approach using tangent and an alternative that leverages the probability density function and some clever maths - tangent is not needed here so it's a bit faster.

-`X0` and `Gamma` parameters of the distribution are set to 0 and 1 respectively - they can be adjusted in the code.
+`X0` and `Gamma` parameters of the distribution are by default set to 0 and 1 respectively - they can be adjusted in the code.

 Since the Cauchy distribution has no mean and standard deviation the 1st quartile, median, 3rd quartile and interquartile range are calculated.
 With above mentioned parameters the theoretical values for these statistics should be -1, 0, 1 and 2 respectively.